floratos-lab/hipc-dashboard-pipeline/README.md

 # HIPC Dashboard Pipeline
 ## Overview
 This respository, hipc-dashboard-pipeline, provides code and data to generate submission files for the HIPC Dashboard (http://hipc-dashboard.org/).
+The HIPC Dashboard itself resides in a separate GitHub repository at https://github.com/floratos-lab/hipc-signature.

 The HIPC Dashboard provides a web interface to the immune signatures curated as part of the HIPC Signatures II project (NIAID).
 This initial version of the Dashboard focuses on vaccine reponse signatures, however, it is designed to be extendable to additional signature types.
 Work on signatures of response to infection is in progress.
 The intial types of curated data submitted to the HIPC Dashboard are gene expression and cell-type frequency results.